-Corruption broadly means giving a benefit or advantage to someone contrary to the rights of others.
+Corruption broadly means dishonest or fraudulent conduct that gives an unwarranted benefit or advantage to a person or entity.
 Bribery, which is a type of corruption, is the offering, giving, receiving, or soliciting of any item of value to influence the actions of an official, or other person, in charge of a public or legal duty.
 Both bribery of government officials as well as private sector bribery is unlawful and prohibited.
 Participation in activity in violation of this statement will be subject to disciplinary action up to and including termination.